krisadi/deep_research_agent/README.md

 # Deep Q&A Research Agent

 This application is an advanced research assistant that answers user questions by synthesizing information from multiple sources.
-It leverages Large Language Models (LLMs) via Azure OpenAI for its core reasoning capabilities.
+It leverages Large Language Models (LLMs) via Azure OpenAI for its core reasoning capabilities and implements a two-stage processing approach for balanced, comprehensive results.

 ## Features

 -   **Multi-Source Data Ingestion:**
     -   **PubMed Articles:** Fetches abstracts from PubMed.
     -   **DuckDuckGo Search:** Retrieves web search snippets.
+    -   **arXiv Papers:** Fetches academic papers from arXiv.org.
+    -   **News Articles:** Retrieves current news from various sources (requires News API key).
+    -   **Wikipedia Articles:** Fetches Wikipedia articles and summaries.
+    -   **Semantic Scholar Papers:** Retrieves academic papers with detailed metadata.
     -   **PDF Document Processing (Text-Based PDFs):**
         -   Extracts text directly from digital, text-based PDF documents.
 (OCR for image-based PDFs is NOT supported).
         -   Chunks processed PDF text.
         -   Indexes these chunks into an in-memory FAISS vector store using sentence embeddings (via Sentence Transformers).
         -   Retrieves relevant PDF chunks based on semantic similarity to the user's query.
+-   **Multi-Stage LLM Processing:**
+    -   **Stage 1:** Individual source summarization - Each data source type is summarized separately to prevent dominance.
+    -   **Stage 2:** Balanced synthesis - Final comprehensive answer is created from individual source summaries.
+    -   Ensures no single source type dominates the final conclusion.
 -   **Azure OpenAI Integration:** Uses an LLM (via Azure OpenAI) to synthesize information from all gathered sources and answer the user's research question.
 -   **Streamlit UI:**
     -   Allows users to input a research question.
-    -   Select data sources (PubMed, DuckDuckGo, Indexed PDFs).
+    -   Select data sources from multiple available options.
     -   Upload PDF files for indexing and searching.
     -   Displays a log of the research process and the final synthesized answer.
+    -   Source management interface for viewing individual sources and regenerating insights.
 -   **Modular Design:** Code is organized into utility modules for search, PDF indexing, vector store management, and LLM interaction.

 ## Setup